alexwlchan/alexwlchan.net/src/_drafts/announcing-til.md

 meta-goal for this site has been testing ground for new ideas and approaches writing, programming, and now content design

+## How's it going?

+really well!

+floor to posting has dropped to zero has filled gap left by twitter

+using it as a sort of public notes, seed stuff for google

 ---

 I actually started doing this in January, but I’m only talking about it now